mmistakes/made-mistakes-jekyll/_drafts/pencil.md

 <figure>
   <img src="http://placehold.it/640x480" alt="video connecting Pencil to Procreate and using Smudge">
-  <figcaption>[Video of Pencil used in Procreate] Quickly switch between painting and smudging with Pencil and Procreate.</figcaption>
+  <figcaption>[Video of Pencil used in Procreate] Seamlessly switch between painting, erasing, and smudging with Pencil and Procreate.</figcaption>
 </figure>

 <div class="notice-info" markdown="1">